UCL/scikit-surgeryarucotracker/README.rst

 -----------------------

-Copyright 2019 University College London. scikit-surgerytracker is released under the BSD-3 license.
+Copyright 2019 University College London. scikit-surgeryarucotracker is released under the BSD-3 license.
 Please see the `license file`_ for details.

 Acknowledgements